History of Seychelles in Timeline

 1903: Creation of the Supreme Court of Seychelles

-In 1903, the Supreme Court of Seychelles was created as the highest trial court.
+The Supreme Court of Seychelles was created in 1903, serving as the highest trial court and the first court of appeal from lower courts and tribunals.

 1910: Tombs visible at Anse Lascars

-Until 1910, tombs were visible at Anse Lascars on Silhouette Island, conjectured to belong to Maldivian and Arab traders.
+Until 1910, tombs were visible at Anse Lascars on Silhouette Island, conjectured to belong to later Maldivian and Arab traders visiting the archipelago.

 1944: Government Responsibility for Secondary Schools

-In 1959, a teacher training college opened in Seychelles, leading to an increase in locally trained teachers.
+In 1959, a teacher training college opened in Seychelles, leading to an increase in locally trained teachers and the establishment of new schools.

 1966: Elections held in Seychelles